mlflow/mlflow/docs/source/quickstart.rst

 Quickstart
 ==========

-You can install MLFlow, instrument your code, and view a run's results in a few minutes:
+Install MLFlow, instrument your code, and view a run's results in a few minutes:

 How do I install MLFlow?